Family-Based Treatment (FBT) and FBT for Transitional Age Youth (FBT-TAY):

 What Is Family-Based Treatment (FBT)?

+FBT is built on a clear and hopeful message: parents are not the cause of the eating disorder, and they are a powerful part of the solution.
 Rather than focusing first on insight or long-term psychological exploration, FBT prioritizes medical and nutritional stabilization.
-Parents are empowered to take an active, temporary role in managing meals and interrupting eating-disorder behaviors until their child’s brain and body are nourished enough for recovery to take hold.
+Parents are empowered to take an active, temporary role in managing meals and interrupting eating-disorder behaviors until their child’s brain and body are nourished enough for recovery to take hold (Lock & Le Grange, 2015; Agras et al., 2014).

 How FBT Works